 "Avoidance" means refraining, or withdrawing, from participation in activities or situations that place an individual participating in the centre in a potential, apparent or actual conflict of interest relative to his or her centre duties and responsibilities.

-"Board" means the Centre Board of Directors that is responsible for the overall management of the centre and is accountable to the NCE Steering Committee.
+"Board" means the centre Board of Directors that is responsible for the overall management of the centre and is accountable to the NCE Steering Committee.

 "Conflict of interest" means a situation where, to the detriment or potential detriment of the centre, an individual is, or may be, in a position to use research knowledge, authority or influence for personal or family gain (financial or other) or to benefit others.

-“CECR” means the federal Centres of Excellence for Commercialization and Research program.
+“CECR” means the federal centres of Excellence for Commercialization and Research program.

 “Centre” means a corporation funded under the federal Centres of Excellence for Commercialization and Research program.

-"Disclosure" means the act of notifying, in writing, the Board of Directors through the Administrative Centre of any direct or indirect financial interests and positions of influence held by an individual participating in the centre which could lead to a potential, apparent or actual conflict of interest.
+"Disclosure" means the act of notifying, in writing, the Board of Directors through the administrative centre of any direct or indirect financial interests and positions of influence held by an individual participating in the centre which could lead to a potential, apparent or actual conflict of interest.

 "Divestment" means the sale at arm's length, or the placement in trust, of assets, where continued ownership by an individual participating in the centre would constitute a potential, apparent or actual conflict of interest with the participant's centre duties and responsibilities.